Kotlin/KEEP/proposals/jvm-field-annotation-in-interface-companion.md

 ## Summary

-Allow to use '@JvmField' annotation on interface companion properties similar to class companion ones.
+Allow to use `@JvmField` annotation on interface companion properties similar to class companion ones.

 ## Description

-'@JvmField' annotation on interface companion properties has same effect and similar restrictions as annotation on class companion members:
+`@JvmField` annotation on interface companion properties has same effect and similar restrictions as annotation on class companion members:
-* generates static field in interface with initialization in interface <clinit>.
+* generates static field in interface with initialization in interface <clinit>
+* adding or removing `@JvmField` annotation is binary incompatible change cause it's changes fields owner
-* not applicable for 'const', 'lateinit' and delegated properties
+* not applicable for `const`, `lateinit` and delegated properties
 * property should not have any custom accessors
 * property can't override anything
-* **applicable only if all companion properties are 'public final val' annotated with '@JvmField'** (additional restriction)
+* **applicable only if all companion properties are `public final val` annotated with `@JvmField`** (additional restriction)

 ``` kotlin